Parthsoni512/Parthsoni512/README.md

 ## 🌐 About Me

 - 🎓 I'm a Systems Analyst at Mobia Technology Innovations.
-- 🌱 I'm always eager to learn and explore new technologies.
+- 🌱 I'm always eager to learn and explore new technologies and creating new automation and integration of tools.

 ## 💻 Tech Stack

 Here are some of the technologies and tools I'm familiar with:

-- **Skills:** Ansible, Git, GCP, Azure, Terraform, Active Directory, O365, Device Management, IAM, Powershell
+- **Skills:** Ansible, Git, Google Cloud, Azure, Terraform, Active Directory, O365, Device Management, IAM, Powershell
-- **Tools:** GitLab, Service Now, Cyber Arc, Datto Backups, Sentinel One, Intune
+- **Tools:** GitLab, Service Now, Slack, Cyber Arc, Datto Backups, Sentinel One, Intune